iblake/clickops-terraform-az-modules-orchestrator/README.md

 This module provides a flexible and modular approach to managing Azure resources.
 It follows a similar structure to the OCI Landing Zones Orchestrator, allowing you to manage multiple resource types through a single, consistent configuration interface.

+## Authentication and Sensitive Parameters

+This orchestrator follows the exact same pattern as the OCI orchestrator for managing credentials and sensitive parameters:

+1. **Credentials Management**:
+   - Use `credentials.auto.tfvars.json` for authentication (same as OCI orchestrator)
+   - Never commit this file to version control (automatically excluded via .gitignore)
+   - Example file provided as `credentials.auto.tfvars.json.example`

+2. **Configuration Files**:
+   - Main configuration in `terraform.tfvars.json` (same as OCI orchestrator)
+   - Separates configuration from sensitive data
+   - Clear separation between infrastructure definition and credentials

+3. **Sensitive Parameters**:
+   - All sensitive variables are marked with `sensitive = true`
+   - Follows the same security practices as OCI orchestrator
+   - Credentials are never exposed in logs or outputs

 ## Features

 - **IAM Management**: Resource groups, roles, and role assignments